ezsystems/commerce-documentation/docs/developer_manual/breadcrumbs/breadcrumbs_cookbook.md

-#  Breadcrumbs - Cookbook
+# Breadcrumbs cookbook

-# How to configure breadcrumbs for your custom route?
+## How to configure breadcrumbs for your custom route?

 Let's assume that you created a new custom action in your controller.